stefanind/GPT-2/README.md

 This is a complete adaptation of GPT-2 (with some GPT-3 hyperparameters) followed from Andrej Karpathy's YouTube lectures, "Neural Networks: Zero to Hero".
-Specifically, this is a follow along from the video "Let's reproduce GPT-2."

-The code is mostly his (I take no rights to it), but I rewrote it by following along, added my own comments for educational purposes, and refactored it.
-Therefore, I understand every piece of code written and the role it plays.

 Distributed training is set up such that one GPU or multiple can be used.
 (FSDP will be added on later).